Lanigithub/Apex_basics/README.md

 ####  *In this apex class you will learn about the following methods:
 #### **get(index):
 #### ** getSObjectType(), indexOf( ), isEmpty(), remove(index), set(index,listElement) , size( ), sort( )

+### 3. Apex method 3: Create a List with type Account to perform DML operations